 The implications for persons who are seeking a college education are as follows:

 - No quotas may be placed on the number of students with disabilities accepted into a program.

 - No tests or other measures may be required for admission that have a disproportionate adverse impact on individuals unless they have been validated as a predictor of academic success in the education program or activity in question.

 - Students with disabilities must be afforded equal opportunity to participate in and benefit from all post-secondary education programs, including education programs and activities not operated wholly by the participant.

-- Programs and activities involving disabled students must be provided in the most integrated setting possible.
+- Programs and activities involving students with disabilities must be provided in the most integrated setting possible.

-- In certain circumstances, modifications to academic requirements must be made to ensure that they do not discriminate against disabled students.
+- In certain circumstances, modifications to academic requirements must be made to ensure that they do not discriminate against students with disabilities .
 This does not mean that standard fundamentals to a given program must be altered.

-- Schools must ensure that disabled students are not denied the benefits of, excluded from participation in, or otherwise discriminated against with regard to educational program or activity due to the absence of auxiliary aids.*
+- Schools must ensure that students with disabilities are not denied the benefits of, excluded from participation in, or otherwise discriminated against with regard to educational program or activity due to the absence of auxiliary aids.*

 Financial and Employment Assistance

 - Schools offering financial aid or Federal Work Study must do so in a non-discriminatory manner.

 - Students with disabilities must have equal opportunity to participate in all physical education and athletic activities if otherwise qualified to do so.

 - Counseling services, including academic, personal and career, must be provided in a non-discriminatory manner.